-South on Highway 35 is Burns Lake, the gateway to the Lakes District with more than 300 wilderness fishing lakes.
-Return to Highway 16 and travel east.
-Near Vanderhoof, take a detour north to Fort St. James National Historic Site to experience the fascinating history of Canada’s fur trade.
+South on Highway 35 is Burns Lake, the gateway to the Lakes District with more than 300 wilderness fishing lakes, and world class mountain bike trails.
+Further east, near Vanderhoof, take a detour north to Fort St. James National Historic Site to experience the fascinating history of Canada’s fur trade.

 Fort St. James was established by explorer Simon Fraser in 1806 for the North West Company, the site was dubbed “the Siberia of the Fur Trade” because of its harsh winters.
 Today, Fort St. James National Historic Site is reconstructed to the year 1896, and it includes a re-created Hudson’s Bay trading post.
 Original log buildings have been restored to create the largest grouping of wooden buildings representing the fur trade in Canada.

 Fort St. James is also the gateway to excellent fishing on numerous lakes, including Stuart Lake.
 An hour’s drive along on a gravel road, you’ll find exceptional canoeing on the Nation Lakes Chain, a 5-to-10 day, 120-kilometre route through four wilderness lakes.